Domestic Renewable Heat Incentive Guide

 How Much Will You Get?

-At this time, the Domestic RHI tariff biomass installations is set at 12.2p per kWh of heat produced.
-Once you’ve joined there will be no change to your tariff rate apart from annual adjustments to keep payments in line with the Retail Price Index.
+The Domestic RHI tariff biomass installations is set at 7.01p per kWh of heat produced (March 2021).
+Once you’ve joined there will be no change to your tariff rate apart from annual adjustments to keep payments in line with the Consumer Price Index.

 As biomass is difficult to meter, your payments will be set based on the annual heat load calculated when you have your Energy Performance Certificate (EPC) produced.
-As an example, a house with an estimated annual heat load of 15,000 kWh will receive £1,830 per year, paid in quarterly sums of £457.50.
+As an example, a house with an estimated annual heat load of 15,000 kWh will receive £1,032 per year, paid in quarterly sums.

 Section 4: In Depth: Heat Pumps and the RHI